oxcodingcourse/oxcodingcourse.github.com/sinatra_app.md

 ## A bigger example

 We're still only returning a text string to the browser.
 To get a better idea of what can be done with templates it's good to look at a bigger example.
+Luckily I prepared one earlier.
+To get this, go back to the shell and move into the folder containing greeting_app (`cd ..`).
+Then:

+    git clone git://github.com/TomClose/norrington_app.git

+We'll start by taking a quick look around.

+    cd norrington_app
+    ls

+You'll recognise a few things here: for starters we have an `app.rb`, and a `views` folder.
+No surprises there.
+You'll also notice a `data` folder, and a `public` folder.
+The `data` folder is nothing special - it just contains the raw data used in this app.
+The `public` folder is a special folder that sinatra knows about; it's used for storing assets that will be served directly to the browser, e.g. css files, javascript files, and images.

+## Managing gems

+There's also a file called `Gemfile`.
+If you take a look inside this file (`cat Gemfile`) you'll see a few lines, including:

+    gem sinatra

+Gemfiles are ruby's way of specifying which gems a project depends on.
+When we're working alone it's ok to install gems one-by-one using `gem install ...`, but this can get tedious when working on a big project with others.
+You can also run into problems with different gem versions, which can cause subtle and annoying bugs.

+To make use of the Gemfile you need the bundler gem installed:

+    gem install bundler

+You can then load all the gems specified in the Gemfile, by typing

+    bundle install

+You'll also notice a file called Gemfile.lock.
+This specifies the precise versions of the gems that were installed when I did `bundle install` on my local machine.
+You should now have precisely the same gems installed on yours.

+It's possible to get a lot more advanced with gemfiles.
+For example you can use the gemfile to specify that you want a specific version of a gem, or a sufficiently recent one, or even provide the precise location (e.g. someone's github repo) where you want to install the gem from.
+We'll come across more complicated Gemfiles later.

-## Deploying
+## Running the example

-## Does it blend?

-Testing
+You can run the `norrington_app` example as before, by doing

+    ruby app.rb

+[TODO: Write about explaining the code in app.rb]

 ### Excercise

+Extend the Norrington app so that when I visit `localhost:4567/colleges/Oriel` I get a list of Oriel's Norrington scores over the years.

+### Excercise

 Add Mixpanel analytics to your code, using the ruby library

-###